Guide to Learning SQL. How Long Does it Take to Learn SQL?

 What is SQL?

-The most popular relational database management systems that make use of SQL are Microsoft SQL Server, Ingres, Access, and Oracle.
+- Common systems that use SQL include Microsoft SQL Server, Oracle, Access, and Ingres.

 Basic SQL queries